 Before diving right in, I need to stress this out:

-Now that we have that settled, let’s get back to the subject of this post – real-time marketing on Twitter:
+Now that we have that settled, let’s get back to the subject of this post – employer branding on Twitter:

-Real-time Twitter marketing comes with one thing – a plan.
+Real-time employer branding comes with one thing – a plan.
 Frankly, on such a fast-paced platform sometimes the best things are unplanned.
 However, even the unplanned moments follow a plan, some sort of strategy, and are in line with who you are, what you do and what you’re marketing.

 This plan consists of the following 3 questions: why, what, how.
 Or better: